-The shares of common stock set forth in the Calculation of Registration Fee Table, and which may be offered pursuant to this Registration Statement, includes, pursuant to Rule 416 of the Securities Act of 1933, as amended, such additional number of shares of the Registrant's common stock that may become issuable as a result of any stock splits, stock dividends or similar event.
+(1) The shares of common stock set forth in the calculation of registration fee table, and which may be offered pursuant to this registration statement, include, pursuant to Rule 416 of the Securities Act of 1933, as amended, such additional number of shares of the registrant's common stock that may become issuable as a result of any stock splits, stock dividends or similar event.

-Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for the Registrant's common stock as reported on the Nasdaq National Market on January 12, 2001 in accordance with Rule 457 under the Securities Act of 1933.
+(2) Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for the registrant's common stock as reported on the Nasdaq National Market on January 25, 2002 in accordance with Rule 457 under the Securities Act of 1933.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to Section 8(a), may determine.
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall hereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission,